Wguide17M Poynting Vector and Reverse Power Flow

 The general expressions above for the time-averaged Poynting vector Sz for TE and TM modes in a slab waveguide indicate under what conditions the time-averaged power flow in the mode

-propagation direction z may change sign (note that the instantaneous power flow may fluctuate in direction, as shown above for transverse power flow in the lossless waveguide mode case).
+propagation direction z may change sign (note that the instantaneous power flow may fluctuation in direction, as shown above for transverse power flow in the lossless waveguide mode case).

 For the TE case, with mode propagation in the + z direction, the direction of Sz in any layer is determined by